 Why is this medication prescribed?

-Azelaic acid gel is used to clear the bumps, lesions, and swelling caused by rosacea (a skin disease that causes redness, flushing, and pimples on the face).
-Azelaic acid cream is used to treat acne.
+Azelaic acid gel and foam is used to clear the bumps, lesions, and swelling caused by rosacea (a skin disease that causes redness, flushing, and pimples on the face).
+Azelaic acid cream is used to treat the pimples and swelling caused by acne.
 Azelaic acid is in a class of medications called dicarboxylic acids.
+It works to treat rosacea by decreasing the swelling and redness of the skin.
 It works to treat acne by killing the bacteria that infect pores and by decreasing production of keratin, a natural substance that can lead to the development of acne.
-The way azelaic acid works to treat rosacea is not known.

 How should this medicine be used?

-To use the cream or gel, follow these steps:
+To use the gel, foam, or cream, follow these steps:

 - Wash the affected skin with water and a mild soap or soapless cleansing lotion and pat dry with a soft towel.
 Ask your doctor to recommend a cleanser, and avoid alcoholic cleansers, tinctures, abrasives, astringents, and peeling agents, especially if you have rosacea.